Space Explorer Web App

 OVERVIEW

-Smart Desking is a flexible workspace solution that allows employees to reserve dynamically allocated desks (Hot Desks) instead of having assigned seating.
+The Space Explorer Web App allows flexible access with SSO login (via Webex, Microsoft, and Google Login - more details below) to authenticate end users.
+The Web App is complementary to the Space Explorer Kiosk app meant to be displayed on a lobby display.
+In addition to room occupancy and calendar status, the Space Explorer Web App adds Smart Desking functionality to Cisco Spaces workplace experience applications.
+It is a flexible workspace solution that allows employees to reserve dynamically allocated desks (“Hot Desks”) instead of having assigned seating.
 It is a key part of hybrid work models and is commonly managed through IoT, AI, and cloud-based platforms.

 SUPPORT AND ONBOARDING